 Combine butter, sugar, cocoa powder, and the salt in a medium heat-safe bowl.
 Rest the bowl over simmering water (if the bottom of the bowl touches the water, remove a little water).
 Stir mixture occasionally until the butter has melted and the mixture is quite warm.
 Don’t worry if it looks gritty; it will become smooth once you add the eggs and flour.

 Remove the bowl from heat and set aside for 3 to 5 minutes until it is only warm, not hot.
 Stir in the vanilla with a spoon.
 Then add the eggs, one at a time, stirring vigorously after each one.

 When the batter looks thick, shiny and well blended, add the flour and stir until fully incorporated, then beat with the wooden spoon or spatula for 40 to 50 strokes.
 (The batter will be thick).
 Beat vigorously here.
 You want to see the brownie batter pulling away from the sides of the bowl (if you do not have the strength to do this by hand, use a hand mixer).
 Stir in nuts, if using.
 Spread evenly in lined pan.

-Bake 20 to 25 minutes or until a toothpick can be inserted into the center and come out almost clean (you want it to be a little moist with batter).
-Note: Some have found they need to bake an extra 10 minutes, so keep an eye on the doneness of the brownies and use the toothpick test as your guide.
+Some readers have found they need to bake an extra 5 to 10 minutes.
+Brownies are easy to overbake so keep an eye on the doneness of the brownies and use the visual and toothpick test as your guide.